vijayraavi/elasticsearch/README.md

 - **[Retry Service Specific Guidance][RetryServiceSpecificGuidance]** summarizes the retry mechanism features for the majority of Azure services, and includes information to help you use, adapt, or extend the retry mechanism for that service.

-- **[Scalability Checklist][ScalabilityChecklist]** summarizes best practices for designing and implementing scalable services and handling data management.
+- **[Scalability Checklist][ScalabilityChecklist]** summarizes recommended practices for designing and implementing scalable services and handling data management.

-- **[Availability Checklist][AvailabilityChecklist]** lists best practices for ensuring availability in an Azure application.
+- **[Availability Checklist][AvailabilityChecklist]** lists recommended practices for ensuring availability in an Azure application.

 ----------